ShantiChary/markentum/README.md

 I created taxonomy templates for each taxonomy, so that I could display information for each location of separate pages.
 I updated the menu to include the taxonomies by enabling the 'Locations' taxonomy in the 'Screen Options', so that the user is able to navigate to the appropriate pages via the menu.

+Add code to plugin file to enable ordering of Custom Post Type posts by custom taxonomy in admin area -
+To make it easier to view the employees in the 2 locations, I added code to plugin file to sort by taxonomy.